svetlov/rnn-benchmarks/README.md

 The code of the scripts I ran is available.
 The implementations of each model on the different libraries each use the fastest implementations I was able to find.
 If you are aware of faster implementations, please let me know.
 I've reported results on Theano and Torch so far, but I will try to include many more libraries in the future.

+The reported time is the average time needed to run a training example (and not a training batch), so the smaller the better.

 ### RNN

 #### Hidden layer size 100 - Bach size 20